xatier/2013_NCTU_OS_hw/README.md

 1

 ### Submission
->   Please submit your homework in zip or rar named [Student ID].zip/rar.
+>   Please submit your homework in a zip or rar file named [Student ID].zip/rar.
 Including
 1. FIFO version code
 2. Shared memory version code
 3. Report (100~300 words) in word, pdf or markdown format.
-In a report, You should show me how you do and how you solve the synchronization problem in shared memory version code.
+In your report, you should explain your design and how you solve the synchronization problem in the shared memory version.

 If you have any question, e-mail me or knock the door of EC618